-Vigny et al. [2006] have shown that the far-field plate rates estimated from GPS data acquired over the 12-year interval are 30% slower than predicted by plate-motion models based on the last several million years.
-Our estimate for the rate of opening across the Asal rift between Somalia and the Danakil block is $11 \pm 1$ mm/yr, based on ten GPS stations observed between 1991 and 2003.
-Clearly,

-The rifting event in 1978 created a significant transient in the deformation pattern.
-Over 25 366 years later, the inner rift is still opening at a rate faster than the far-field value.
-This observation can be 367 mimicked to first order by a simple one-dimensional Elsasser model of an elastic layer over a viscous 368 layer.
-For the 1978 Asal crisis in Djibouti, however, the estimated diffusivity is two orders of 369 magnitude smaller than estimated for the 1974 Krafla crisis in Iceland [Foulger et al., 1992].
-The 370 diffusivity measures the ratio of the product of the two thicknesses (or length scales) to the time scale.
-371 The time scale is the time between the rifting episode and the second geodetic survey, i.e. 19 years at 372 Asal and 11 years at Krafla.
-One length scale is the distance from the rift axis to the fastest-moving 373 point (at that time), 3 km at Asal, considerably shorter than the 25 km at Krafla.
-The diffusivity ratio 374 375 for Asal with respect to Krafla is $\sim 1/70$ , implying that the top elastic layer is at least an order of magnitude thinner beneath Asal and/or that the viscosity of the underlying substrate is at least an order 376 of magnitude higher at Asal than at Krafla.
-Although these differences are qualitatively consistent with 377 the tectonic settings of Djibouti and Iceland, their stark quantitative contrast suggests that the 1-378 dimensional analysis oversimplifies the problem somewhat.
-379

-A companion paper [Cattin et al., 2005], shows that a sophisticated model can fit the data better.
-For example, geometric considerations (multiple dipping, non-planar faults) and thermal effects (post-rifting cooling increases viscosity) lead to a complete 3-dimensional approach using numerical modeling.
+- [33] Vigny et al. [2006] have shown that the far-field plate rates estimated from GPS data acquired over the 12-year interval are 30% slower than predicted by plate motion models based on the last several million years.
+Our estimate for the rate of opening across the Asal rift between Somalia and the Danakil block is 11 ± 1 mm/yr, based on 10 GPS stations observed between 1991 and 2003.
+Clearly, the deformation pattern across this complex plate boundary is more complicated than supposed by classical plate tectonics, which neglects internal deformation within each plate. - [34] The rifting event in 1978 created a significant transient in the deformation pattern.
+Over 25 years later, the inner rift is still opening at a rate faster than the far-field value.
+This observation can be mimicked to first order by a simple one-dimensional Elsasser model of an elastic layer over a viscous layer.
+For the 1978 Asal crisis in Djibouti, however, the estimated diffusivity is 2 orders of magnitude smaller than estimated for the 1974 Krafla crisis in Iceland [Foulger et al., 1992].
+The diffusivity measures the ratio of the product of the two thicknesses (or length scales) to the timescale.
+The timescale is the time between the rifting episode and the second geodetic survey, i.e., 19 years at Asal and 11 years at Krafla.
+One length scale is the distance from the rift axis to the fastest moving point (at that time), 3 km at Asal, considerably shorter than the 25 km at Krafla.
+The diffusivity ratio for Asal with respect to Krafla is \sim 1/70, implying that the top elastic layer is at least an order of magnitude thinner beneath Asal and/or that the viscosity of the underlying substrate is at least an order of magnitude higher at Asal than at Krafla.
+Although these differences are qualitatively consistent with the tectonic settings of Djibouti and Iceland, their stark quantitative contrast suggests that the one-dimensional analysis oversimplifies the problem somewhat. - [35] Cattin et al. [2005] show that a sophisticated model can fit the data better.
+For example, geometric considerations (multiple dipping, nonplanar faults) and thermal effects (postrifting cooling increases viscosity) lead to a complete three-dimensional approach using numerical modeling.
 Such a model can explain the details of the inner rift deformation.
-For example, the geodetic data shown here suggest that the northern part of the rift zone accommodates more (some 70%) of the extension than the southern part.

-Considering the amount of extension absorbed in the Asal rift during the 1978 sequence, the high post-seismic velocity, and the present-day velocity, we infer that the opening rate across the Asal rift will have to decrease significantly before the next such seismo-volcanic crisis can occur.
-The deformation recorded by the topography as well as the deformation recorded by the lake Asal Holocene markers, suggest that the recurrence time of such a crisis is about 120 to 300 yr [Ruegg et al.,

-1990; Stein et al., 1991; Manighetti et al., 1998].
-However, the ongoing high rate and the fact that the 391 rift and the flanks are both rising as a whole with respect to the far-field plate interiors are two 392 indications that magma injection still prevails over extension as the active process driving the rifting 393 today.
-394
+For example, the geodetic data shown here suggest that the northern part of the rift zone accommodates more (some 70%) of the extension than the southern part. - [36] Considering the amount of extension absorbed in the Asal rift during the 1978 sequence, the high postseismic velocity, and the present-day velocity, we infer that the opening rate across the Asal rift will have to decrease significantly before the next such seismovolcanic crisis can occur.
+The deformation recorded by the topography as well as the deformation recorded by the lake Asal Holocene markers, suggest that the recurrence time of such a crisis is about 120 to 300 yr [Ruegg et al., 1990; Stein et al., 1991; Manighetti et al., 1998].
+However, the ongoing high rate and the fact that the rift and the flanks are both rising as a whole with respect to the far-field plate interiors are two indications that magma injection still prevails over extension as the active process driving the rifting today.